 Since they’re offering a free three-month trial, why not sign up and give the app a spin for yourself?
 You could even sign up for one or two of Simplifi’s competitors to see which service gives you the best user experience.
 Once your trial is about to expire, you’ll be able to make the call on whether you want to pay for the service over the long haul.

 As I’ve written in the past, I’m a huge fan of financial tracking apps because they really do make it easier for you to get a handle on your spending.
-For example, I used Personal Capital and realized that I spent over $210,000 in one year.
+For example, I used Empower and realized that I spent over $210,000 in one year.
 As much as I wanted to hurl, having access to that data helped me realize where I needed to cut back and how I could optimize my spending going forward.

 At the end of the day, it doesn’t really matter how you track your finances—whether you’re using a brand-new financial service or an old-fashioned pen-and-pad system.
 What matters most is being aware of where your money is going—and making responsible spending decisions day in and day out.